jadonhansen/cloud-1/README.md

                     $_SERVER['HTTPS']='on';
           ```
         - Create a file called '.htaccess' at path '/var/www/html'.
-        - Add the following rule to the '.htaccess' file:
+        - Add the following rule(as well as your instructions from step 5) to the '.htaccess' file:
           ```
             RewriteEngine On
             RewriteCond %{HTTP:X-Forwarded-Proto} =http